 - Refunds must be processed within 28 days of the travel date for a single or within 28 days of the last date of validity for the return portion of a return ticket.
 If you have the tickets in your possession, you may submit a refund request here, where you will be able to upload images of your voided tickets onto the refund form.
 If you prefer to post the tickets back to us, we strongly recommend that you send them by recorded delivery and keep hold of the tracking reference or posting receipt for your records.
 We are not responsible for tickets not received by us.
 Please do not dispose of your tickets until a refund has been processed and the money has been returned to your account.

 - All amendments and cancellations/refunds are subject to a £10 administration fee on the face value of the tickets only.
 If an amendment results in a lower price ticket, the difference in fare will not be refunded.
 The £10 cancellation fee is charged per booking reference.
-Booking fees and share of split ticket savings commission are non-refundable.
+Any booking fees and share of split ticket savings commission are non-refundable, unless the journey had to be abandoned due to disruption in line with NRCoT condition 30.

 - If you have a flexible return ticket, a full refund less a £10 admin fee if wholly unused and if submitted within 28 days of the expiry date of the ticket.
 If the inward portion is used, no refund may be given on the outward portion.
 If the outward portion is used, a refund on the return portion is calculated based on the amount that remains after the deduction of the equivalent single fare.